 Rudy Vallee

-Some of Rudy Vallee's most popular tracks include Deep Night, As Time Goes By, Life Is Just a Bowl of Cherries, Brother, Can You Spare A Dime?, A Pretty Girl is Like a Melody.
-Listen to these songs and discover more from their extensive catalog.
+Rudy Vallee's most-played tracks include Deep Night, As Time Goes By, Life Is Just a Bowl of Cherries, Brother, Can You Spare A Dime?, A Pretty Girl is Like a Melody.
+Listen to these songs and explore more from their catalog on this page.

-American singer, actor, bandleader, and entertainer (born July 28, 1901 in Island Pond, Vermont, USA - died July 3, 1986, North Hollywood, Los Angeles, California, USA).Vallée grew up in Westbrook, Ma...
+American singer, actor, bandleader, and entertainer (born July 28, 1901 in Island Pond, Vermont, USA - died July 3, 1986, North Hollywood, Los Angeles, California, USA).Vallée grew up in Westbrook, Maine, where he studied the piano and later played d...
 Read the full biography on this page.

-You can find Rudy Vallee vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Rudy Vallee vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Rudy Vallee